This Version Posted: September 28, 2020

 COVID-19 Class Order

 - The Ontario government is moving many parts of the province to Stage 3 of COVID-19 reopening, including Haliburton County, Northumberland County and the City of Kawartha Lakes.
-As Ontario’s Stage 3 Framework for Reopening outlines, additional businesses and services are now allowed to reopen.
 If you have questions about whether your business can reopen or not, call Ontario’s Stop the Spread Business Information Line at 1-888-444-3659.
 For resources on opening, please visit the Ontario government website.

 - Playgrounds and play structures are also allowed to reopen as part of Stage 3 reopening.